Secure services with TLSEstimated reading time: 5 minutes

 IP address of a UCP node.

-hostnameis the name you used with the
+hostnameis the name you specified with the

 You can also test from the CLI: